israelusman234/Team-Page/README.md

 Developed the HMTL codes
-added imgaes, divs, paragraphs, and headings uploaded to Github index file was updated to include 2 additional divs within the parent div row1
+added imgaes, divs, paragraphs, and headings uploaded to Github index file was updated to include 1 additional div within the parent div row1 This should be the working index file.